mautic/user-documentation/docs/contacts/manage_contacts.rst

 |

-This opens the new Contact screen, where you can enter all the information you have about the contact it also displays all published Contact fields when creating a new Contact.
+This opens the new Contact screen, where you can enter all the information you have about the Contact it also displays all published Contact fields when creating a new Contact.
 Use the tabs at the top to populate existing custom fields and social network profiles.

 .. note::